kakaiba-talaga/AutoHotkey-Scripts/README.md

     2. If the user is typing, the mouse cursor will not be moved.
     3. If the mouse cursor position is not the same as the initial position, the mouse cursor will not be moved.
     4. After some time, this will simulate key presses to prevent idling on some timers.
 If the user is typing, the script will not simulate any key presses.
-    5. There are some exceptions, when certain executables are on focus, where the key presses are not simulated.
+    5. There are some exceptions, when certain executables are in focus, where the key presses are not simulated.

     This will run at high priority at [maximum performance](#maximum-performance).